9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 Mistake #4: Assuming Your Will Overrides the Beneficiary Form

 This is one of the most dangerous misconceptions in estate planning.
 Many people believe that updating their will is enough to redirect a life insurance payout.
 It is not.
-Life insurance proceeds are governed by the beneficiary designation on file with your insurer — not by the instructions in your will.
+Life insurance proceeds are governed by the beneficiary designation on file with your insurer, not by the instructions in your will.

 In virtually all cases, a valid beneficiary designation supersedes any provision in your will.
 Even if your will explicitly names a different recipient, the insurer will pay whoever is on the beneficiary form.
 The only way to change who receives your death benefit is to update the beneficiary designation form directly with your insurance company.

-Ohio Life Insurance - Save up to 70% Off
+Virginia Life Insurance - Save up to 70% Off

 See what plans you qualify for in just a few minutes

-The Remaining 5 Mistakes — And How to Avoid Them
+The Remaining 5 Mistakes to Avoid

 Mistake #5: Skipping the Contingent Beneficiary

-A contingent (or "secondary") beneficiary only receives the death benefit if the primary beneficiary is unable to — for example, if they predecease you or die simultaneously in an accident.
+A contingent (or "secondary") beneficiary only receives the death benefit if the primary beneficiary is unable to, for example, if they predecease you or die simultaneously in an accident.
 Without a contingent beneficiary on file, the death benefit has nowhere to go and falls into your probate estate.

 Mistake #6: Naming Your Estate as Beneficiary

-• Court and attorney fees
+• Court and attorney fees (often 3% to 8% of the estate value)

-• Extended probate timelines (months to years)
+• Extended probate timelines (9 to 18 months or more)

 • Creditor claims

-• Potential estate tax exposure
+• Potential state inheritance tax exposure

 • Public court record disclosure